-On the last day of the project Saturday June 29th 1968 it was realized by Brad that it was a lot of fun but yet very hard and rewarding work with much more to do, not only on the creek but on a global scale.
+On the last day of the project Saturday, June 29th, 1968 it was realized by Brad that it was a lot of fun but yet very hard and rewarding work with much more to do, not only on the creek but on a global scale.
 That young junior high school student made a statement to his peers to the effect…” this will take a month of Sundays to do”.
-He then inquired of his teacher …” but the whole earth needs cleaned up doesn’t it?
+He then inquired of his teacher …” but the whole earth needs to be cleaned up doesn’t it?
 The teacher empathically stated yes, as the student responded….” there should be a global cleanup month”.
-This is when the term “global cleanup month” was coined, but never became fertile.
+This is when the term “global clean-up month” was coined, but never became fertile as desired or needed.
 Little did Brad know then of the real world around him and what lay ahead over many years.
 (This was 22 months before Earth Day)

-Brad had worked on projects for sever years now and by April 1970 he was a freshman at Fredonia High School.
+Brad had worked on projects for several years now and by April 1970 he was a freshman at Fredonia High School.
 He had knowledge of the oil spill off the coast of Santa Barbra California as well as the burial ground for hazardous waste at Love Canal in Niagara Falls.
-N.Y.
-He knew of the efforts of Senator Gaylord Nelson from Wisconsin State, and that Denis Hays was selected as the National Chairman organizing the event called a “national teach in” to be held on Wednesday April 22, 1970.
-This was to be called Earth Day and to be held ever year on April 22nd.
+N.Y. which was visited.
+He knew of the efforts of Senator Gaylord Nelson from Wisconsin State, and that Denis Hayes was selected as the National Chairman organizing the event called a “national teach-in” to be held on Wednesday, April 22, 1970.
+This was to be called Earth Day and to be held every year on April 22nd.

-After a couple of years on environmental projects the Canadaway Creek once again came up for its clean up and associated project work.
-While on the project Saturday April 4, 1970 Brad reflected back on his previous statement towards global clean up month and of the personal knowledge gained related to environmental events and science.
-He stated to his peers that that Global Clean Up Month was ok, and that Earth Day was going to be great, but wouldn’t it be great to have it for a full month?
+After a couple of years on environmental projects, the Canadaway Creek once again came up for its clean-up and associated project work.
+While on the project Saturday, April 4, 1970, Brad reflected back on his previous statement towards global clean-up month and on the personal knowledge gained related to environmental events and science.
+He stated to his peers that Global Clean-Up Month was ok and that Earth Day was going to be great, but wouldn’t it be great to have it for a full month?
 This was the founding of Earth Month as it was then.

-Earth Month is non political, is not a holiday and no flag is to be made of it.
-It is a month to develop momentum for a years worth of work.
-Our slogal is "Earth Month is Every Month."
+Earth Month is non-political, is not a holiday and no flag is to be made of it.
+It is a month to develop momentum for one year worth of work.
+Our slogan is "Earth Month is Every Month."